pthorsson/nordvpn-cli-toolkit/README.md

 A toolkit of scripts for easing the use of NordVPN with OpenVPN in command line.

-_**NOTE:** This script is dependent on the currently available endpoints for fetching required data from NordVPNs website.
+_**NOTE:** This script is dependent on the currently available endpoints for fetching required data from NordVPN's website.
 If they change them, these scripts will break._

-_**NOTE:** For now this does not support global installation and should only be runned directly by the built script files from the repository directory._
+_**NOTE:** For now this does not support global installation and should only be run directly by the built script files from the repository directory._

 ## Included scripts